ekeimaja/golang-postgres-test/README.md

 ## devlog

+24.04.2022 Studied flexbox more.
+Maybe I succeed to build a decent frontend with it.

-23.04.2022: I tried to create layout with Svelte and CSS.
-Again reminder that I am not a frontend dev.
+23.04.2022: I tried to create layout with Svelte and flexbox.
+Again reminder that just by assuming how things work is bad practice.

 22.04.2022: Added beginning of frontend.
 Need to study a bit svelte next.